 Capt Jonny Johnson

-Jonny started sailing in the 1994 on the waters of the Puget Sound.
-He obtained his first U.S Coast Guard Masters License in 1998 and was certified by US Sailing as a Small Boat Sailing Instructor, and a Basic Keelboat Sailing Instructor about the same time.
+Jonny started sailing in 1997 on the waters of the Puget Sound.
+He obtained his first U.S Coast Guard Masters License in 2003 and was certified by US Sailing as a Small Boat Sailing Instructor, and a Basic Keelboat Sailing Instructor about the same time.
 He currently holds a 100 Ton Inland Masters License.

 Capt Pat Reed